Exposure fusion: Technique

 The former method assumes a linear response from the camera, which may be provided by DNG or other raw formats.
 Some variants can take developed images, but the process of reconstructing the intensities is complicated and noisy, compromising the effective dynamic range.

 The latter method [Mertens-Kautz-Van Reeth (MKVr)] only cares about aligning features and taking the best parts, automatically (by contrast, saturation, and proper exposure) or manually, so it is immune to this drawback.
 However, it cannot be considered a true HDR technique because no HDR image is ever created.
 The image does look better on displays, but the resulting bit depth of the image is equal to the input depth, unlike on a true HDR image where a greater bit depth allows storing more detailed intensity changes.
-Flexibility being its strength, this method can be extended to perform focus stacking by using contrast as the sole criteria.
+Flexibility being its strength, this method can be extended to perform focus stacking by using contrast as the sole criterion.